dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/cdi-reviews/_index.md

 ![DRG Difference](2025-02-21_ChartReview2.png)

-From here the CDS has 3 options:
+From here the CDI has 3 options:

 * **Cancel** will take the user back to the account screen where they can make any coding adjustments or send a Physician Query.
-* **No** will result in the account being closed and the CDS willbe taken back to the Account List. *The user has not agreed with the code.*
+* **No** will result in the account being closed and the CDI will be taken back to the Account List. *The user has not agreed with the code.*
 * **Yes** will result in the Working DRG being automatically changed to match the Final DRG.
-The account will close and the CDS will be taken back to the Account List.
+The account will close and the CDI will be taken back to the Account List.

 >[!Note] Outpatient CDI
 >Organizations with users performing CDI on outpatient charts will meet with the Dolbey SME Team to set up outpatient specific workflow for their CDI team.